pradikshaaa-png/portfolio-website/README.md

 # portfolio-website
-First website created using html with css
+A responsive personal portfolio website built using HTML and CSS to showcase my profile, skills, education, experience, and projects.
+Designed with a clean, simple, and user-friendly layout to create a professional online presence.